Operant Conditioning: Learn It 1—The Law of Effect

 operant conditioning

 For example, Spirit, a dolphin at the National Aquarium in Baltimore, does a flip in the air when her trainer blows a whistle.
-The consequence is that she gets a fish.
+The consequence, or reward, is that she gets a fish.

 There can sometimes be gray areas in differentiating between what counts as classical or operant conditioning.
 An important distinction is that classical conditioning emphasizes the passive learning process where the learner responds involuntarily in an automatic, reflexive manner, while operant conditioning is active and involves choice.
 In operant conditioning, the learner voluntarily chooses if they want to perform the behavior to get the reward.